Coppink History, Family Crest & Coats of Arms

 The surname Coppink was first found in Suffolk where they held a family seat from very early times.
 Records from the year 1290 showed Greffrey Coppinger and Walter Coppinger in Waketown, Norfolk.
 Roger Coppinger of Waketun is listed in Norfolk in that same era, in the Rotuli Hundredorum.
 Other early records of the name include Seman Copinger, listed in the Subsidy Rolls of Suffolk in 1327; William Copenger listed in the Feet of Fines of Suffolk in 1383; and William Copynger, listed in the Feet of Fines of Essex in 1489.

-Important Dates for the Coppink family
+Early History of the Coppink family

 This web page shows only a small excerpt of our Coppink research.
 Another 180 words (13 lines of text) covering the years 1503, 1513, 1512, 1532, 1626, 1604, 1603, 1621, 1675, 1436, 1416, 1411, 1412, 1415, 1416, 1547, 1583, 1646, 1659, 1592, 1592, 1319 and 1797 are included under the topic Early Coppink History in all our PDF Extended History products and printed products wherever possible.